game-ci/documentation/docs/cloud-runner/01-introduction.md

 2. Scale up to much larger numbers of builds easily and fully on demand.
 3. Run custom jobs and extend the system for any workload.
 4. Cloud Runner creates resources on-demand, it costs you nothing while you don't use it.

-**Primarily Cloud Runner is useful for game development because it supports large projects.
-Cloud Runner has first class support for the Unity game engine.

-However, you could easily extend the system to run other tools and workloads.
-Cloud Runner can even use your projects to run workloads.

 ## Cloud Runner Release Status
 Cloud Runner is "in active development" ⚠️🔨